johnschoeman/graphql-demo/GraphQL_Slides.md

 - allows for easy client side cacheing (Apollo Client/Relay)

 - Allows for parallelization of workflow.
-(FE / BE)
+(FE vs BE)

 - Can integrate legacy systems, micro services, external apis, etc, and hide that complexity from the client

-- Removes time consuming coordination of defining the api/routes, can focus on the data.
+- Removes time consuming coordination and defining the api/routes, we can focus on the data.

 ---